abuseofnotation/abuseofnotation.github.io/_posts/blog/2033-01-01-logic-thought-communication.md

 This is why for a layperson, reading a math textbook is often unnerving and unpleasant, in the same way as a child who never experienced romantic love, would find reading love stories (or any other book for grown-ups) unpleasant.

 But once it "clicks" it suddenly makes sense - everyone knows that, but many don't realize that this clicking has nothing to do with memorization, it is just the experience of a feeling.

+The dark side of the mind
+---

+In contrast with the part (or parts) of the mind that we are able to pinpoint and describe with logical pictures that we can use to enlighten the others, there is also the part that is indescribable, the part whose internals are hidden even to us.
+The *dark side of the mind* is not dark in the sense of the dark side in Star Wars i.e. evil, but rather in the sense of the *dark side of the moon* (mysterious, unseen).

+Right off the bat, I want to say that I don't think that the dark side has a different modus operandi than the light one, that is, I think that it, like it is also just as logical

+Communication
+===

+Thoughts and communication
+---

+We tend to think of logical pictures as existing in an individual first and being transferred second, but it makes a lot of sense for things to be reversed - that is that communication enables us to be logical.

+Logic
+===

+Self-communication
+---

+I think that communication works in the same way when it happens between different areas of one and the same system of systems i.e. in the mind of the same agent.

 Comparison to Wittgenstein's philosophy
 ===